alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-`find_cars` in `classifier.py` scales the whole image, gets HOG features once per frame and then slides the scaled window to get build feature vector for classifier.
-It allows to perform HOG feature extration just once for the whole image at each scale instead of doing it for each window, which results in performance increase.
-It also adds patially binned color (`bin_spatial` in `image_features.py`) and histograms of color (`color_hist` in `image_features.py`) to the feature vector.
+`find_cars` in `classifier.py` scales the whole image, gets HOG features once per frame and then slides the scaled window to get build feature vector for the classifier.
+It allows performing HOG feature extraction just once for the whole image at each scale instead of doing it for each window, which results in a performance increase.
+It also adds spatially binned color (`bin_spatial` in `image_features.py`) and histograms of color (`color_hist` in `image_features.py`) to the feature vector.
 It calls trained LinearSVC and if the confidence is above `min_confidence=0.5`, the bounding boxes are added to the results.
 I use `draw_boxes` in `utils.py` to visualize various boxes on images.

 Here are the samples of scaled HOG detection overlayde over the test images: